 The road from Te Anau to Milford Sound traveled across the stunning Fiordland National Park and passed a number of interesting places.
 First up were the Mirror lakes known for their still surface that provides outstanding reflective views of the Earl Mountains.
 We happened to reach the lakes during a brief period of sunshine and were treated to fantastic views as a result.

-The walkway from the road to the lakes meandered through red beech forest, where seemingly every surface was covered with moss and lichen.
+The walkway from the road to the lakes meandered through some red beech forest, where seemingly every surface was covered with moss and lichen.
 And as promised by the driver, a New Zealand fantail swooped in from the tree tops to check us out.

-Milford sounds supports a number of wildlife species: New Zealand fur seals, Fiordland Crested Penguins, Blue Penguins and Bottlenose Dolphins.
+Milford sound supports a number of wildlife species: New Zealand fur seals, Fiordland Crested Penguins, Blue Penguins and Bottlenose Dolphins.
 Most species were too hard to spot through the rain, but the New Zealand fur seals were quite happy to relax on their usual rock, seemingly unaffected by the weather.

 The wet weather was a perfect addition to Milford Sound experience, as it created a sense of discovery, of heading into the unknown.
 The visibility was so low, that we couldn’t see what lay ahead and as one cascading waterfall after another floated into view, it was still very difficult to see where they began – the tops of the cliffs were often lost in the mist.

 Once we reached the Tasman Sea we could feel the turbulence of the open water.
 The boat turned around and headed back the same way, though none of us could recognize any of the features of the landscape as they emerged out of the mist and then disappeared back into the ghostly white unknown.